stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/5-autoscaling.md

 Look at the "Events" section, which shows the scaling decisions that the HPA has made, including any scale-up or scale-down actions.

+!!! note
     The HPA controller follows these general rules:

     1. It checks metrics at a regular interval (default: 15 seconds)
     2. It calculates the desired number of replicas based on current/target metric values
     3. It applies a stabilisation window to prevent "thrashing" (rapid scaling up and down)
     4. It respects minimum and maximum replica constraints

 ### Task 6: Creating an Advanced HPA (v2)